Bouygues says Vivendi can choose between its SFR bids

-PARIS French conglomerate Bouygues will let Vivendi choose between its two offers for telecoms business SFR, as it tries to muscle back into a 15-billion-euro (12 billion pounds) battle with favored bidder Numericable.
+PARIS French conglomerate Bouygues will let Vivendi choose between its two offers for telecoms business SFR, as it tries to muscle back into a 15-billion-euro ($21 billion) battle with favored bidder Numericable.

 Bouygues said on Wednesday that both its March 12 offer and a second one on March 20, which included a higher cash portion and lower stake in the resulting company, would be valid until April 25.